mohamed1abdullah/EndToEndDeploy/README.md

 ## 4\.
 Infrastructure as Code (IaC)

-The infrastructure is defined declaratively using Kubernetes Manifests (YAML) and Docker Compose files.
-There is no usage of Terraform or CloudFormation; the setup relies on a "GitOps-lite" approach where manifests are applied directly from the repo.
+The infrastructure is defined declaratively using Kubernetes Manifests (YAML) and Docker Compose files. the setup relies on a "GitOps-lite" approach where manifests are applied directly from the repo.

 ### 4.1 Structure